 For three years, I provided content to my Wordpress blog KitchenFoodGarden, which focused on sustainable gardening, nutritional diets, and recipes.
 I especially loved writing about recipes that I perfected in the kitchen.
-Here is one of my favorites.
+Here are some of my favorites.

 KitchenFoodGarden